 Once you’ve packed the jar full of kraut, push the kraut down into the jar below the brine.
 You want to keep the kraut submerged at all times.

 The Kraut Source kit has a handy spring loaded top that pushes the vegetables in your jar down for you and locks in place.
-Of course you can check out our crock accessories to find weights that can serve this purpose as well for a crock or a jar.
+Of course you can use crock weights that can serve this purpose as well for a crock or a jar.

 Now you’re ready to find a good location to let your kraut ferment.